Kanaa (film)

 Kanaa is a 2018 Indian Tamil-language sports drama film starring Sathyaraj, Aishwarya Rajesh and Darshan in the lead roles while Sivakarthikeyan appears in an extended cameo appearance.
 The film is written and directed by Arunraja Kamaraj, in his directorial debut.
 It was released theatrically on 21 December 2018.
 The film has music composed by Dhibu Ninan Thomas, cinematography by Dinesh B. Krishnan, editing by Ruben and production by Sivakarthikeyan under his newly established Sivakarthikeyan Productions banner.
-It was remade in Telugu as Kousalya Krishnamurthy, with Sivakarthikeyan and Aishwarya Rajesh reprising their roles.
+It was remade in Telugu as Kousalya Krishnamurthy, with Aishwarya Rajesh reprising her role and Sivakarthikeyan and the cricket team's footage reused.

 Plot

 Kousalya Murugesan aka Kowsi is the daughter of Murugesan, a farmer in Kulithalai, Karur.
 She aspires to become an international cricketer which puts a smile on her cricket-loving father's face by helping the country win.
 The reason for this is portrayed in the initial scenes where Murugesan is very eager to see India's matches in the 2007 Cricket World Cup.
 However, he gets heartbroken seeing India's crashing defeat to Sri Lanka in the group stages, which sees India getting subsequently knocked out.
 Murugesan controls his feelings before his daughter, but she witnesses him crying and heartbroken throughout the night.
 Hence, this inspires an 11-year-old Kowsi, to take up cricket seriously, represent her country, and win the World Cup one day for her father's sake.

 Kowsi joined the local cricket team in the village when she was 14, which is mostly made up of her school seniors.
 Kowsi's off-spin bowling technique gets her wickets, and everyone starts appreciating her talent.
 At the same time, she also earns the wrath of many villagers as she plays cricket with boys wearing t-shirts and trousers, which is portrayed to be non-traditional.
 However, Murugesan does not care for this and he supports his daughter.
 Kowsi decides to appear for the Tamil Nadu team selection test, but she gets rejected in her first attempt.
 She does not give up and tries again where she succeeds and starts playing for the Tamil Nadu women's team.
 Her hard work pays off, and she is selected for the Indian women's cricket team.
 Kowsi goes to Bangalore to get trained in a national cricket academy.